TRMNL/TherostiaRpg/README.md

 - Inventory management with the ability to equip weapons and use healing potions
 - Loot system that reads drops from JSON configuration
 - Simple ASCII UI with health and experience bars
+- Load/Save has been implamented

 ## Planned Features

 The project is at an early stage.
 Upcoming features include:

-- Saving and loading progress
+- Saving and loading progress ✅
 - Crafting system
 - Armor equipment
 - Additional enemies including mini bosses and bosses